agda/agda/doc/user-manual/tools/compilers.lagda.rst

 The :option:`--js-minify` flag makes the generated JavaScript code smaller and less readable.

-Agda can currently generate either CommonJS (used by NodeJS) flavour modules or AMD (for in-browser usage) flavour modules which can be toggled by :option:`--js-cjs` (default) and :option:`--js-amd` flags.
+Agda generates JavaScript modules in CommonJS style by default (:option:`--js-cjs`), but can also generate modules in ES6 style (:option:`--js-es6`) or AMD style (:option:`--js-amd`).

 Options
 ~~~~~~~

 .. option:: --js

-     Compile to JavaScript, placing translation of module :samp:`{M}` into file :samp:`jAgda.{M}.js`.
+     Compile to JavaScript, placing translation of module :samp:`{M}` into file :samp:`jAgda.{M}.js`
+     (or :samp:`jAgda.{M}.mjs`, if the option :option:`--js-es6` is passed).
      The files will be placed into the root directory of the compiled Agda project,
      or into the directory given by :option:`--compile-dir`.

+.. option:: --js-es6

+    .. versionadded:: 2.8.0

+    Produce ES6 style modules (supported natively by browsers and NodeJS since 2020).

 .. option:: --js-amd

-     Produce AMD style modules.
+     Produce AMD style modules (for in-browser usage with a wrapper like `require.js`).

 .. option:: --js-cjs

-     Produce CommonJS style modules.
+     Produce CommonJS style modules (supported natively by NodeJS).
      This is the default.

 .. option:: --js-minify